- Judy Garland’s diet made her GAIN weight

 What part of Judy Garland’s complicated relationship with food resonated with you the most?

 Fixating on food because you’ve been hungry for so long?

 Let me know in the comments below!

-What’s one change you can make this week (and no change is too small) that will help improve your eating habits?
+What’s one change you can make this week (and no change is too small) that will help break dieting extremes like restricting and bingeing.